2026 STATE OF CONNECTED OPERATIONS REPORT

 This often leads to a frantic, time-consuming search that pulls your team away from their real work.
 Even if you find the asset, proving it’s yours to the police is nearly impossible without a digital trail.

-As a result, for organizations without an asset tracking solution, most lost and stolen equipment is never recovered.
+As a result, for those without an asset tracking solution, most lost and stolen equipment is never recovered.

 25 days